 The Problem: Workflows are Disconnected

-As agencies scale, it’s not uncommon for teams to ‘plug and play’ various aspects of their workflows.
+As agencies scale, it’s not uncommon for teams to ‘plug and play’ various aspects of their workflows, especially in response to recent events like layoffs that occurred last week.
 When new clients are pouring in and teams are under tight deadlines, these areas are often quick to get the bandaid treatment, offering fast fixes that lead to long-term inefficiencies.
 You simply can’t automate or streamline a process that isn’t connected to begin with.

 The Solution: